 Department personnel from the rank of detective and above may be issued a Department-owned load bearing vest, also known as an external carrier or detective vest.
-Safety members may only wear Departmentowned load bearing vests.

-All load bearing vests and equipment pouches must be olive drab in color, except for the taser holster and digital recorder pouch, which may be black in color.
-If the Taser is carried in a holster affixed to the vest, it must be configured in a cross-draw position.
+Safety members may elect to use personally-owned load bearing vests if they meet the following requirements: All load bearing vests and equipment pouches must be olive drab in color, except for the taser holster and digital recorder pouch, which may be black in color.
+If the Taser is carried in a holster affixed to the vest, it must be configured in a cross- draw position.
 The Taser shall not be carried on the same side as the deputy's service handgun.
-Load bearing vests shall only be equipped with the items authorized to be carried on a Sam Browne, with the addition of a Department approved medical pouch and pockets for three single stack Mini 14\rifle magazines or three M4 30 round magazines.
+Load bearing vests shall only be equipped with the items authorized to be carried on a Sam Browne, with the addition of a Department approved medical pouch and pockets for three single stack Mini 14 rifle magazines.